 The Bank primarily lends to the District Associations in the form of a line of credit to fund the Associations' earning assets.
 These lines of credit (or Direct Notes) are collateralized by a pledge of substantially all of each Association's assets.
-The terms of the Direct Notes are governed by a lending agreement between the Bank and Association.
+The terms of the Direct Notes are governed by a General Financing Agreement (GFA) between the Bank and Association.
 Each advance is structured such that the principal cash flow, repricing characteristics, and underlying index (if any) of the advance match those of the assets being funded.
-By matchfunding the Association loans, the Associations' exposure to interest rate risk is minimized.
+By match-funding the Association loans, the Associations' exposure to interest rate risk is minimized.

 In addition to providing funding for earning assets, the Bank provides District Associations with banking and support services such as accounting, human resources, information systems, and marketing.
-The costs of these support services are included in the cost of the Direct Note, or in some cases billed directly to certain Associations that use a specific service.
+Prior to January 1, 2024, the costs of these support services were primarily included in the interest expense of the Direct Note.
+After January 1, 2024, the fees charged by the Bank for these support services are included in the Association's noninterest expense or in some cases billed directly to certain Associations that use a specific service.